Route data to multiple destinations

 Our Criblpedia glossary pages provide explanations to technical and industry-specific terms, offering valuable high-level introduction to these concepts.

-Data deduplication, often referred to as deduping, is a technique used in data management to eliminate duplicate copies of data and reduce storage space.
-The process involves identifying and removing or combining identical or redundant data, leaving only one unique instance of each piece of information.
+Data deduplication, also known as deduping, is a technique used in data management to eliminate duplicate copies of data and reduce storage space.
+The process involves identifying and removing or combining identical or redundant data.
+It leaves only one unique instance of each piece of information.
 This is particularly beneficial in environments where data is regularly replicated or stored multiple times, such as in backup systems or storage solutions.

 Deduplication is commonly used in backup and archival systems, where the same data may be copied or stored multiple times over different periods.
 The result is significant savings in storage capacity and improved overall data management performance.